TMInnovations/testorykratos/README.md

 # Test of ory/kratos sdk for javascript/typescript/angular

+## Todos

+- Try to initialize registration request in popup window with window.open and watch at cookie and flow

 ## How you can run the project (Feel free to modify this section as I didn't verify it yet)

 - Be sure to have the @angular/cli installed globally via npm (if you need to, download and install nodejs in advance to use npm)
 - `git clone` the repository to your machine
 - `cd` into it